cemoga/machine_learning-challenge/cnn_model_notebooks/input/README.md

 <hr>

-This folder name should be the same as the category name.
+The folder name should be the same as the category name.
 The images should be organized in the structure described below

 1. category_name_1
     * image_1.jpg